 You should be wrecked.

 And if you’re not?
-Then your pacing was off, your intensity level was too low, your plan was too measured.
+Perhaps your pacing was off, your intensity level was too low, your plan was too measured.
 Or maybe you just decided to take the intensity down a notch today.
 But (usually) you probably look something like this.

 And the next day, when you get to the box and you’re lacing up your sneakers and the warm-up is about to start, you’ll feel that pit in your stomach and you’ll be scared and you’ll think, “Holy crap, why do I do this?
 It’s going to hurt.”
 You’ll almost want to run away, back to your couch, back to the food and television oblivion that used to dull your pain of living, back before you had your first hit of that sweet, sweet fitness dopamine.

 But then you remember the high you’re going to feel at the end.
 And you swallow hard and walk onto the floor.